-Our research focuses on understanding behavioral, life history, physiological and genetic bases of adaptive evolution.
-Much of it involves experimental evolution, i.e, studying in real time the evolutionary responses of replicated populations to controlled selection regimes, using the fruit fly Drosophila melanogaster as the study system.
+We use experimental approaches to study behavioral, life history, physiological and genomic bases and consequences of short-term adaptive evolution.
+Much of our research involves experimental evolution, i.e, studying in real time the evolutionary responses of replicated populations to controlled selection regimes, using the fruit fly Drosophila melanogaster as the study system.
 This approach allows for direct testing of evolutionary hypotheses.
-We currently focus on cognitive traits, such as learning ability, including in a sexual context, and on tolerance to chronic malnutrition.
-However, we have also recently followed up on our discovery of cannibalism in Drosophila larvae with experiments aiming to understand its adaptive significance.
+We currently focus on two main topics: evolution of tolerance to chronic malnutrition and consequences of sexual selection.

 Adaptation to chronic malnutrition

 Most animal populations have to go through periods of nutritional stress caused by insufficient quantity or quality of food.
 Tolerance to nutritional shortage is thus likely under strong natural selection, in particular in juveniles, which not only have to survive but also to continue to grow and develop despite insufficient nutrition, and which typically have little metabolic reserves (such as body fat).
 We use experimental evolution to study life history, physiological, behavioral, and genomic traits that mediate the evolutionary adaptation to chronic juvenile malnutrition.
 We work with Drosophila populations which have been evolving for over 250 generations on an extremely poor larval food, on which non-adapted populations show 30 % reduction in viability, twice longer larval development, and adult size reduced by half.